Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Managed DevOps Pool.md

 ## Prerequisites

 The deployments described in the following sections assume certain prerequisites to be in place prior to deployment.
 - The deployment principal (i.e., the principal tied to the deploying Service Connection) **must** be setup for OIDC.
-This is required so that all AzureCLI that also run _pwsh_ commands can log into the Azure PowerShell context too.
+This is required so that all AzureCLI tasks that also run _pwsh_ commands can log into the Azure PowerShell context too.
 For instructions on this matter, please refer to [this guide](./OIDC).

 ## Elements